tharik-10/sprint-1/postgressql.md

 - Support date/time queries and filtering for reports.

 The connection is defined in `app.py`, and data models (like Attendance) are mapped to PostgreSQL tables in `models/attendance.py`.

+## Installation Steps

+For Installation steps follow this document [Click here for Setup and run the PostgresSQL for POC]

 ##  Monitoring